Skip to main content

 Matrix Tests

-Combinative tests can take multiple values for different arguments, and then generate every possible combination of all of those arguments.
+The Matrix data source is a way to specify different arguments per parameter, and then generate every possible combination of all of those arguments.

 Now bear in mind, that as your number of arguments and/or parameters increase, that the number of test cases will grow exponentially.
 This means you could very quickly get into the territory of generating thousands of test cases.
 So use it with caution.